MakeCloudHQ/cloud-run-training/setup-instructions.md

 ## 5. Enable Required APIs

-Run these commands to enable the GCP APIs we'll be using:
+Run these commands to enable the Google Cloud APIs we'll be using:

 ```bash
 gcloud services enable run.googleapis.com